-There are two AXI bus monitors within the MSS that allow, at run time, observation of AXI transactions.
-They can be used for debugging, reporting diagnostics, performance profiling, bare metal security, and other applications.
-For example, the AXI monitors can passively filter on specific addresses, which master is performing the R/W, without affecting traffic at run time.
+There are two AXI bus monitors within the MSS that allow, at run-time, observation of AXI transactions on the I/O switch and AXI transactions into the L2 memory subsystem.
+Full AXI bus observability is available on the I/O switch while the AXI transactions to the L2 memory subsystems capture all AXI signals excluding the data buses.
+The AXI monitors can passively filter on specific addresses, which master is performing the R/W, without affecting traffic at run time.